 If you want to go independently but aren’t keen to hire a car, then getting to Agrigento via train is going to be your best bet.
-There are countless daily trains from Palermo to Agrigento that will get you to your destination in about 2 hours.
+Countless daily trains from Palermo to Agrigento will get you to your destination in about 2 hours.
 You can view schedules here.

 Make sure you get off at Agrigento Centrale station rather than Agrigento Bassa station if you want to easily make it to the Valley of the Temples.

 Once you arrive in Agrigento, you can then take local bus number 1 or 2 from the central station directly to the Valley of the Temples.
 You can purchase tickets directly from the driver and it is a good idea to ensure you have a bit of cash on hand to do this.

 If you’re more interested in visiting Agrigento via bus, you are going to find that relatively difficult.
 There are no consistent coaches that run from Palermo to Agrigento so your best bet is to take the train.
 Regional trains are affordable so this is a great way to reach the famed archaeological site.